tux2603/CaptureTheFlag/README.md

 This should simply be a matter of running `make` in the project directory.
-Currently, this builds a test bed called `socketshell` that will start a simplified version of the referee program that will listen on port 8042 and log all messages that come in over the socket.
-IN the near future, a few simple commands will be added.
+Currently, this builds a test bed called `socketshell` that will start a simplified version of the referee program that will listen on port 8042, log all requests that come in over the socket, and execute them.

+Currently, the following commands are available:
+ - `wall [_message_]` - send `[_message_]` to all connected sessions

 So far, this has only been tested on a system running Linux Mint 19 and a virtual machine running Lubuntu 19.04.
 Most Linux distros and
   Mac _should_ work, but Windows<sup>™©®☣§℠℗</sup> is not guaranteed to work, since various UNIX system calls are used.